artalar/reatom/packages/core/README.md

 // <string>
 // The type of creating action doSome.type

-// <(cb: (payload, action, transaction) => any) => Handler>
-// Create handler which call passed callback
-// if one of the dispatched action has the same type doSome.handle

-// <(cb: (action, store, transaction) => any) => Handler>
-// Create handler which push passed callback to the effect queue
-// if one of the dispatched action has the same type doSome.handleEffect

 // <(...arguments) => Action>
 // Create an action by passed arguments